jexp/neo4j-shell-tools/readme.md

 `import-cypher [-i in.csv] [-o out.csv] [-d ,] [-q] [-b 10000] create (n {name: {name}, age: {age}}) return id(n) as id, n.name as name`

-- -i file.csv: tab or comma separated input data file, with header.
+- -i file.csv: tab or comma separated input data file (or URL), with header.
 Header names are used as param-names.
-The cypher  statement will be executed one per row.
+The cypher  statement will be executed one per row
 - -o file.csv: tab or comma separated output data file, all cypher result rows will be written to file, column labels become headers
 - -q: input/output file with quotes
 - -d delim: delim used to separate files (e.g. `-d " ", -d \t -d ,` )